adriansteffan/adriansteffan/README.md

 Currently, I am working on <a target="_blank" href="https://draw.study">draw.study</a>, an online platform that teaches concepts using digital drawing exercises.
 Check out the webapp on your tablet or on <a target="_blank" href="https://www.instagram.com/drawstudyapp/">Instagram</a> @drawstudyapp!🙂

- I'm also analysing eyetracking data in infant research at the [chair for developmental psychology](https://www.psy.lmu.de/epp/index.html) at LMU.
+ I'm also reseraching eye-tracking for infants with [ManyBabies](https://manybabies.github.io/) at LMU.

 You can check out my <a href="https://adriansteffan.com" target="_blank">website</a>, where I write and host study resources for my psycholgy degree.